morbrian/carnd-vdat/README.md

 ![notcar_sample][notcar_sample]

-We leveraged version of the [extract_features](./lessons_functions.py) function from the lessons, modified to support additional visualization options.
-Our [prepare_classifier](./vdat-pipeline.py) function is configured to use the best parameters we discovered by default.
+We leveraged the [extract_features](./lessons_functions.py) function from the lessons, modified it to support additional visualization options.
+Our [prepare_classifier](./vdat-pipeline.py) function is configured to use the best parameters we discovered.

 Below we use colorspace `LUV`, `orientations=9`, `pix_per_cell=8`, `cells_per_block=2`, `hog_channel=ALL`,
 to generate the HOG visualizations, and the plot at the far right includes the color and spatial bins.